jtcrowson/platform/projects/ngrx.io/content/guide/store/testing.md

 ### Example: Effect using state

-The mock store can simply testing Effects that inject State using the RxJs `withLatestFrom` operator.
-The example below shows the `addBookToCollectionSuccess$` effect displaying a different alert depending on the number of books in the collection state a `addBookSuccess` action is emitted.
+The mock store can simplify testing Effects that inject State using the RxJs `withLatestFrom` operator.
+The example below shows the `addBookToCollectionSuccess$` effect displaying a different alert depending on the number of books in the collection state.

 <code-example header="collection.effects.ts">
 import { Injectable } from '@angular/core';